getalp/wikIR/README.md

 optional argument:

+    [-q,--nb_queries]            Number of queries desired
+                                 Default value -1 : all wikipedia articles will be used to produce a query

-    [-t,--train_part]            Proportion of wikipedia to use in the training process Default value 0.001 ≈ 5 800 queries on english wikipedia
+    [-t,--train_part]            Proportion of queries to use in the training process Default value 0.8

-    [-v,--validation_part]       Proportion of wikipedia to use in the validation process Default value 0.0001 ≈ 580 queries on english wikipedia
+    [-v,--validation_part]       Proportion of queries to use in the validation process Default value 0.1

-    [-test,--test_part]          Proportion of wikipedia to use in the test process Default value 0.0001 ≈ 580 queries on english wikipedia
+    [-test,--test_part]          Proportion of queries to use in the test process Default value 0.1

     [-xml,--xml_output]          If used, the documents and queries will be saved in xml format compatible with Terrier IR Platform